aljrico/lagom/_posts/2018-04-13-behaviorism-videogames.md

 Skinner performed a brilliant and simple experiment.
 He created a machine that consisted of a simple closed box with a button inside it that automatically let some food in.
 The method of the experiment consisted in introducing a pigeon inside the box and record the evolution of its behaviour.

-What happened is that Skinner proved that he could condition the decision making of the piegon.
+What happened is that Skinner proved that he could condition the decision making of the pigeon.
 Because pecking the button was not an immediate reaction to stimulae, it was **learned behaviour**; and this distinction makes all the difference.
 This is [operant conditioning](https://en.wikipedia.org/wiki/Operant_conditioning).
 And even more amazing, he found out that operant conditioning can be applied on humans too.

 Further research showed even more impressive conclusions: The best way to convince someone to continuously do an action is not always giving him a reward immediately after, but to recompense him a random number of times he performed that action, or just scattered enough in time to create the sense of randomness.
 This strategy happened to be far more effective.